Skip to Content

 • Amount of money to spend on each item

-• Research the cost of an item online vs. in-store, and weigh which one is better to purchase (take into consideration cost of gas and cost of shipping to get the item, whether or not you can find an online coupon or regular coupon to use, quality of product and how many times it’ll get used, etc.)
+• Research the cost of an item online vs. in-store, and weigh which one is better to purchase (take into consideration the cost of gas and cost of shipping to get the item, whether or not you can find an online coupon or regular coupon to use, quality of product and how many times it’ll get used, etc.)

 • Etc.